OFFICE OF THE SELECTBOARD

 Housing and Economic Development

 Issues for concern or ideas Halifax could use to assist the aging population.
-(Name) suggested building condo style housing with 5 to 10 apartments where the elderly community members can continue living in Halifax but, without having to maintain their homes.
-She mentioned this should be on the town’s topic of concern within the next decade as she attended Halifax aging meetings and shared the main concern.
+Elijah Summers suggested building condo style housing with 5 to 10 apartments where the elderly community members can continue living in Halifax but, without having to maintain their homes.
+They mentioned this should be on the town’s topic of concern within the next decade as they attended Halifax aging meetings and shared the main concern.
 Additional positive aspects the community living could present are easier access to home medical care and housing.
 This will also pose an opportunity for new community members to live in and maintain the homes.

-Edwards explained the Windham Windsor Housing Authority Director doesn’t currently have a presence in Halifax and there are limited funds with high needs.
+A resident explained the Windham & Windsor Housing Authority Director doesn’t currently have a presence in Halifax and there are limited funds with high needs.
 One impediment for higher density housing is wastewater treatment but there is an organization that can assist.

 Andy Rice commented on the Rehab Housing that Halifax, Marlboro and Whitingham voted on that includes the need to create affordable housing.
 This program encourages homeowners to continue living in their homes.
 He mentioned that previously he attempted to obtain additional funds for housing and was not successful.

-Edwards spoke about the Local Hazard Mitigation Program and that Halifax has a growing number of vacant homes due to deceased owners and properties in disrepair.
-As this is a larger project for housing and also creating projects for new homeowners, funding for this type of situation may be available.
+Edwards spoke about the Local Hazard Mitigation Plan stating that Halifax has a growing number of vacant homes due to deceased owners and properties in disrepair.
+As this is a larger project for housing and also might creating projects for new homeowners, funding for this type of situation may be available.

-Randy Pike commented on the amount of time that was needed and expected to prepare the budget as the Selectboard assessed each item line by line.
-The budget experienced the town accounts being increased, decreased, voided, and unchanged.
-It’s encouraged to attend any kind of Selectboard meeting and stresses the importance of community involvement.
+Randy Pike commented on the amount of time that was needed to go through and prepare the budget.
+The Selectboard assessed each item line by line.
+The board didn’t always agree, but we looked at each line being increased, decreased, voided, and unchanged.
+The board encourages everyone to attend any Selectboard meeting but especially budget meeting.
+Be involved!

 ADJOURNMENT

-Ashcraft made a motion to adjourn the meeting.
+Ashcraft made a motion to adjourn the meeting at 2:57 pm.
 Christofferson seconded the motion.
 Motion carries 4-0.

 Respectfully submitted,